What is Migraine?

 light and sound sensitivity

-Migraine is the most common neurological disorder in the USA, affecting about 38 million people, mostly of whom are women.
-The prevalence of migraine with regard to sex is about 3:1, Female to Male, with the
+Migraine is the most common neurological disorder in the USA, affecting about 38 million people, most of whom are women.
+The prevalence of migraines concerning sex is about 3:1, Female to Male, with the

 range of years of incidence being in the “productive years.”
 This translates into about 20-40 years old,

 roughly.
-The financial burden in the USA alone is upwards of $10+ BILLION dollars, so its safe to say that
+The financial burden in the USA alone is upwards of 10+ BILLION dollars, so it is safe to say that

 MIGRAINE is NOT just a “bad headache.”